Doubts Chapter 44

 Friday, December 31, 1982

-Dave and I spent the day together and, in the evening, we went to a New Year’s dance.
+Dave and I spent the day together, and in the evening we went to a New Year’s dance.
 Before we went to the dance, Dave thought he should warn me because he was sure there would be lots of girls he knew who would want to talk to him.
-He didn’t want me to feel bad if I had to stand there and listen to them talk.
+He didn’t want me to feel bad about having to stand there and listen to them talk.

 It was funny because it turned out just the opposite.
 Not one girl came to talk to Dave.
-There were lots of people who came up and talked to me and wanted to know why they haven’t seen me at any dances for so long.
-Even Jace and Jeff were there and they, too, came up to talk to me.
-I was glad that Dave had warned me that I might be standing there while he talked because now I didn’t feel so bad having him stand there while I visited with the people I knew.
+There were, however, lots of guys who came up and talked to me and wanted to know why they hadn’t seen me at any dances for so long.
+Even Jace and Jeff were there, and they, too, came up to talk to me.

-When the dance was over, Dave was going to sleep at my place but we ended up talking all night instead.
-I guess we both didn’t want the night to end because soon he would be off for Hawaii.
+After the dance, we went to my place.
+Dave was going to sleep in the living room.
+But we ended up talking all night instead.
+I guess we both didn’t want the night to end, because he would be off to Hawaii soon.

 Saturday, January 1, 1983

-When dinner was over, she went and sat back down and watched T.V. while I cleaned up the kitchen and did the dishes.
+When dinner was over, she went back to her seat and watched TV while I cleaned up the kitchen and did the dishes.
 Dave offered to help, but I told him I knew he was tired and that he should sit down and rest.

-When I was done, I made a bed for Dave so he could sleep on the sofa and a bed for me on the floor, so that I could sleep next to him.
-Rose knew we had been up all night and were both very tired, but she proceeded to stay in the living room with us and the T.V. on very loud while we were trying to go to sleep.
-When it got to be late, neither Dave nor I had been able to fall asleep, so I asked Rose if she would mind turning down the T.V.
-She turned it down, but not very much.
-Dave and I were tired so we finally managed to fall asleep.
+When I was done, I made a bed for Dave on the sofa and one for me on the floor, so I could sleep next to him.
+Rose knew we had been up all night and were both tired.
+I thought she would go to bed, but she stayed in the living room with the TV turned up, while we tried to go to sleep.

 Sunday, January 2, 1983

-After Dave left, I was still very tired, but I never went back to sleep.
-Instead, I cleaned up the whole apartment, took a shower, and got ready to go.
-Before I knew it, Dave was back with his mom to get me.
+At 4:00 a.m., Dave woke up and told me he would be back at 9:30 a.m. to pick me up so I could go with him to the airport and see him off.
+I was still tired, but I never fell back asleep.
+Instead, I cleaned up the apartment, took a shower, and got ready to go.
+Before I knew it, Dave was back with his mom to pick me up.
 His Mom drove us to the airport, where we saw him off.

 When I got home, I found a note in my purse that Dave had left for me.
-It said he knew I would wait for him and for me not to worry because he would be faithful to me while he was away.
+It said he knew I would wait for him and that I didn’t need to worry because he would be faithful to me while he was away.

 Thursday, January 6, 1983

-Ever since Dave left, I have been going to work and spending my spare time going over to Mom’s place to repaint her kitchen for her.
+Ever since Dave left, I have been going to work and spending my spare time at Mom’s, painting her kitchen.
 It’s a huge job!

-Today Lisa asked me to come clean for her.
+Today, Lisa asked me to come clean for her.
 It’s kind of strange to be there now that Dave is gone.
 His mom seems thrilled about the wedding, even more than I am.
-I would probably be more excited about it if I knew what day we would be getting married.
+I would probably be more excited about it if I knew the day we were getting married.

 Sunday, January 9, 1983

 This is not how I envisioned announcing my engagement.
-It felt wrong like it was never going to happen.
-It also made me realize that not only had we never talked about a date, but I wasn’t even sure what Temple we would be getting married in.
+It felt wrong, like it would never happen.
+It also made me realize that not only had we never talked about a date, but I wasn’t even sure which Temple we would be getting married in.

 Thursday, January 13, 1983

 I have been writing Dave often since he left.
-It’s hard for me to write because I am so self-conscious about my spelling, but since I don’t want anyone to help me spell-check, he will just have to deal with how I spell.
+It’s hard for me to write because I am so self-conscious about my spelling, but I don’t want anyone to help me spell-check.
+He will just have to deal with it.
 I have not gotten a letter in return.
 I am beginning to wonder if he has forgotten about me.

 I keep myself busy painting for Mom and working.
 I have been so tired lately because it’s hard to keep up with everything.
-I make sure when I leave in the morning that the apartment is clean, but when I return home at night, there are dishes piled in the sink and Rose’s stuff is all over the place.
+I make sure the apartment is clean when I leave in the morning, but when I return home at night, there are dishes piled in the sink, and Rose’s stuff is all over the place.
 I am getting tired of having her as a roommate.
 I don’t want to fight with her, so I’m still polite towards her and pretend everything is fine.

 Friday, January 14, 1983